Honey, This Mirror Isn't Big Enough for the Two of Us

-"Honey, This Mirror Isn't Big Enough for the Two of Us" is a song by American rock band My Chemical Romance from their debut studio album, I Brought You My Bullets, You Brought Me Your Love (2002).
+"Honey, This Mirror Isn't Big Enough for the Two of Us" is a song by the American rock band My Chemical Romance from their debut studio album, I Brought You My Bullets, You Brought Me Your Love (2002).
 An emo song, its lyrics reference Gerard Way simultaneously taking antidepressants and alcohol, his body image, and a break-up.
 "Honey, This Mirror Isn't Big Enough for the Two of Us" was written by band members Frank Iero, Matt Pelissier, Ray Toro, Gerard Way, and Mikey Way, and was produced by Geoff Rickly.

 The second song on the album, it was recorded in May 2002 at Nada Studios and was released as the band's debut single in the United Kingdom on December 15, 2003.
 A music video for the track, inspired by and based on the horror film Audition, was produced in 2002, and received a wider release in 2005.
 "Honey, This Mirror Isn't Big Enough for the Two of Us" received generally positive reviews from music critics, who praised its lyrical rawness and the early hints of the band's future sound.
-The track reached #26 on the UK Rock & Metal Singles Chart and #182 on the UK singles chart.
+The track reached number 26 on the UK Rock & Metal Singles Chart and number 182 on the UK singles chart.

 Background and release

 My Chemical Romance formed after Gerard Way witnessed the September 11 attacks and decided to start a band in an attempt to "take stock of his own life".
 In May 2002, the band set out to record the majority of their first studio album, I Brought You My Bullets, You Brought Me Your Love, at Nada Studios in New Windsor, New York.
 There, "Honey, This Mirror Isn't Big Enough for the Two of Us" was one of the first songs that Frank Iero took part in the songwriting of, having joined the band after the majority of the album's contents had been written; Ray Toro recalled the song's recording as being one of the first times the two musicians "really clicked", due to their different guitar-playing styles.

 The song was first released on July 23, 2002, as the second song on I Brought You My Bullets, You Brought Me Your Love.
 The track was later released on December 15, 2003, as a single in the United Kingdom, with a CD and a 7" vinyl being released by Twenty-20 Records.
-It was also included on May Death Never Stop You, the band's 2014 greatest hits album.
-My Chemical Romance has performed "Honey, This Mirror Isn't Big Enough for the Two of Us" live on various occasions, including as part of their early shows directly after the album's release; Gerard Way would introduce the song in live performances by claiming it was about "sucking dick for cocaine".
+Both of the physical releases included "This Is the Best Day Ever" as a B-side.
+The song was also included on May Death Never Stop You, the band's 2014 greatest hits album.
+My Chemical Romance has performed "Honey, This Mirror Isn't Big Enough for the Two of Us" live on various occasions, including as part of their early shows directly after the album's release, the World Contamination Tour (2010-2012), and the Long Live The Black Parade tour (2025-2026).
+Gerard Way would introduce the song in live performances by claiming it was about "sucking dick for cocaine".